-How are you doing, being by yourself, he asked.
+How are you doing, being by yourself, he had asked.

-I was eating breakfast, by myself, sipping the rest of my tea and looked out of the window for a bit before picking up the phone to type a response.
-Sweden somehow makes it easier, I wrote.
+I was eating breakfast, by myself, sipping the rest of my tea and stared out the window for a bit before I picked up the phone to type a response: Sweden somehow makes it easier, I wrote.
 The people here are naturally more reserved and and their default mode is to kindly ignore you.
 Not in an uninterested or rude way, just politely letting you be on your own.

-When I stood on the pier the next day, a woman walked past me, clipped metal skates onto her boots, and skated across the ice.
+When I stood on the pier by the lake the next day, a woman pushed past me, clipped metal skates onto her boots, and skated off across the ice.

 On the subway, I was sitting across from an old Swedish man.
 An impossibly oval face, hat, glasses.
 Cleanly shaven, skin smooth and clean.
 We were at Gamla Stan, the sun was setting outside, but I doubt anyone noticed.
 He looked at me intently, not staring, not imposing, just a friendly man looking around.
 The only one on this subway car looking straight ahead instead of down at a device.

 She had just left, on a bus toward the airport.
 Three days had flown by.
 You perceive time differently when it’s shared.
 I walk away from the bus, back towards the city where I will drink a coffee (no milk, thanks), and write some e-mails.
 When the café closes, I will step outside into the cold air.
 I will put on my headphones, take out my phone, swipe across the screen and then, a few seconds later, be connected to another familiar voice.